Info Campaign 2024

 … lol!

-“The concept of a […] human right to health implies that the state should not be intrusive in matters of personal health, should protect individuals from interference in their health, and should take proactive measures to ensure healthy living and working conditions.
-Above all, it should guarantee access to adequate healthcare.”
-[1]
+“The concept of a […] human right to healthcare implies that the state should not be intrusive in matters of personal health.
+It should protect individuals from interference in their health, and should take proactive measures to ensure healthy living and working conditions.
+Above all, it should guarantee access to adequate healthcare.[1]“

 This means, among other things, that all states parties to the ICESCR commit to implementing these rights.
 In doing so, they guarantee ‘non-discriminatory access‘ [3] to an unrestricted right to health.